HandsOnDataViz/book/docs/HandsOnDataViz.md

 #### Find and Replace with a blank

+*Find and Replace* tool is one of the most powerful data clean-up tools in spreadsheets.
+You can use it to remove thousands separators from numbers (to change `1,234,567` to `1234567`) or to remove units of measure that sometimes reside in the same cells as numbers (`321 kg` -&gt; `321`).
+You can also use it to bulk-change spellings, for example to shorten, expand, or translate country names (`Republic of India` -&gt; `India`, `US` -&gt; `United States`, `Italy` -&gt; `Italia`).

-A common problem with census data is that geographic names contain unnecessary words.
+Let’s look at *Find and Replace* in practice.
+A common problem with US census data is that geographic names contain unnecessary words.
 For example, your data can look something like that:

     Hartford town
     New Haven town